Ralim/IronOS/Documentation/Settings.md

 ### Setting: Anim. speed

-How fast should the menu animations loop.
+How fast should the menu animations loop, or if they should not loop at all.

 On device help text: